 Temperatures on the CDT can vary wildly as hikers move their way through seasons and ecosystems.
 Still, most thru-hikers tell me the same thing: the trail was colder than they expected.
 The CDT spends hundreds of miles above 10,000 feet, and even New Mexico, often thought of as the trail’s warmest section, can experience below-freezing temperatures in the spring and fall.
 Many CDT hikers find a 20-degree sleeping bag or quilt to meet their needs, but you’ll likely want to sub it out for something warmer or bring a liner for the colder stretches.
 I like the Katabatic Palisade, which is warm, compact, and lightweight, and worked even in early June in the snowy San Juans.
 For those looking for a traditional mummy style bag, I thru-hiked the CDT with the Western Mountaineering Ultralite, which has full coverage and a hood but weighs less than 2 pounds.
 Good sleeping bags can be expensive, but with care, they can last 10 years or more.

 Afternoon thunderstorms can happen daily on the Continental Divide, at least during certain months and some states.
 Hikers often like to double up by bringing both a rain jacket and an umbrella.
-I like the Continental Divide Trail Coalition logoed umbrella; its mylar construction to keep out the sun and the proceeds go back to support the trail.
+I like the Continental Divide Trail Coalition logoed umbrella; its mylar construction keeps out the sun in New Mexico and the rain in Colorado, and the proceeds go back to support the trail.
 At 6.3 oz, it’s a lightweight compact option that folds nicely into the side pockets of a backpack.
 For hikers on a budget, it is hard to beat the lightweight Frogg Toggs Dri Ducks Ultralite Rain Gear.
 A hooded rain jacket and pants cost only $25 and are surprisingly breathable and lightweight.
-Just be prepared to replace them when the trip is done.
+Just be prepared to replace them when the trip is done, if not earlier.

-Carry an extra pair.
+Carry an extra pair, either wool or quick-drying fabric..
 Most hikers enjoy having full-length long sleeve baselayers in colder conditions.
 Consider bringing an extra pair for sleeping.

-On a 2000+ mile hike, you’re sure to get a few blisters no matter how good your shoes are.
+On a 2000-plus-mile hike, you’re sure to get a few blisters no matter how good your shoes are.
 Almost all CDT hikers out for the long haul choose mesh, low-top trail runners.
 Even in the desert, toes moist from foot sweat can lead to the kind of blisters or chafing that take people off trail for good.
 After fording raging creeks, mesh trail runners hold water less readily than boots.
 Each pound on the foot is equal to at least five on the back, so a lightweight shoe can lead to less pounding.
 Still, choose shoes with enough support and cushion to deal with the weight of your pack—especially for the longer food and water carries.
-Although the CDT is a lot to ask of a shoe, for sections with longer stretches of dirt or pavement road walking, I like the cushiony Altra Timpanagos or Olympus.
-For softer terrained parts of the trail, the Altra Lone Peaks are a CDT hiker staple.
-If you expect to be wearing snowshoes or traveling for more than a hundred miles on snow, you may be happier switching to a hightop waterproof trail runner or a boot.
+Although the CDT is a lot to ask of a shoe, for sections with longer stretches of dirt or pavement road walking, I like the cushiony Altra Olympus 3.
+For softer-terrained parts of the trail, Altra Lone Peaks are a CDT hiker staple.
+If you expect to be wearing snowshoes or traveling for more than a hundred miles on snow, you may be happier switching to a midcut waterproof trail runner or boot.
 Expect to replace your thru-hiking shoes every 400 miles, especially since many hikers find their feet “grow” up to two-sizes over 2,000 miles.

 Since gear stores can be few and far between on the CDT, it’s important to have socks that will last.
 Quality hiking socks will hold up for hundreds of miles, even when wet or encrusted in sand.
 I find the Darn Tough light hikers to fit so well I can barely feel them, which cuts down on the kind of rubbing that can lead to hot spots or chafing from moist footwear.
 Merino wool reduces stink, too.
 Carry enough so that you won’t have to wear yesterday’s wet socks.